Calculating Your Taxes

 After you've figured out your taxable income, there are a few more steps to arriving at your actual tax due.

-- Subtract any payments and/or credits from your taxes owed.
-[Line 74]
+- Subtract any withholding or estimated tax payments and/or credits from your taxes owed.

-- On lines 75 and 76, you will determine whether you owe taxes or will receive a refund.
+- Then, you can determine whether you owe taxes or will receive a refund.

 If you're getting a big refund, you're probably having too much withheld from your paycheck.
 In effect, this means you're giving the government an interest-free loan.
 On the other hand, if you have too little withheld, you may be charged an underpayment penalty.